sairaorgb/obsidianNotes/dev/devDocs/javascript/NodeJs/Core Modules/HTTP.md

 });
 ```

+-  `res.writeHead` method is used to set status codes and response headers and `res.end` is used for writing body of response.
 ###### HTTP Headers

- `res.writeHead` method is used to set status codes and response headers.
- `req.headers` can be used to get headers in req object.

  Response Headers :
 -  `Content-Type`: Specifies the media type of the content (e.g., text/html, application/json)